 So, you can either choose to get automatic reports or manually check your passwords by plugging them in the password checker.

 If your existing passwords seem to be outdated or weak, the password generator tool of RoboForm suggests you random passwords as a replacement.

 #5.
-Sharing passwords on RoboForm is a breeze.
-Unlike other programs, you don’t need to go through the pain of creating a shared folder and invite members.
+Password sharing on RoboForm is a breeze.
+Unlike other programs, you don’t need to go through the pain of creating a shared folder and invite members for access.

 On the contrary, RoboForm uses an effortless process where you can just type in the email address of the user and send them a password or folder in a snap.
-That too, without exposing the actual data.
+This feature ensures secure sharing without exposing the actual data.